Complete pivoting growth of butterfly matrices and butterfly Hadamard matrices: Growth factors of random butterfly matrices

-The $\max(|\tan \t|,|\cot \t|)$ terms in \Cref{thm: new} arise in terms of the corresponding Kronecker matrix factors from the overall GEPP factorization along with the mixed-product property (noting further $B(\boldsymbol{\t}) \in \B_s(N)$ has GEPP factorization determined by the Kronecker product of the individual GEPP factorizations for each Kronecker factor).
-Furthermore, note $|\tan \t| \ge 1$ is equivalent to no GEPP pivot movement being needed with $R_\t$ since $|\cos \t| \ge |\sin \t|$, while $\tan \t| < 1$ (or $|\cot \t| > 1$) aligns with the case when a GEPP pivot movement is needed with $R_\t$.
-Moreover, the map of $Q$ in \Cref{fig: lex CP} aligns with the identity matrix, which shows no \textit{column} pivots were needed, while $P$ aligns with the associated simple butterfly permutation that would arise using GEPP on $B$.
-Other properties of simple butterfly permutations, including those that determine the number of GEPP pivot movements needed with $B \sim \B_s(N,\Sigma_S)$, are studied more extensively in \cite{P24}.
-Future work will additionally study other properties of the sparsity patterns of $P,Q$ in the context of permuton theory (cf. \cite{Borga21}).
+Additionally, the map of $Q$ in \Cref{fig: lex CP} is the identity, indicating that no column pivots are required, while $P$ coincides with the simple butterfly permutation arising from GEPP applied to $B$.
+Properties of simple butterfly permutations, including those governing the number of GEPP pivot movements for matrices $B \sim \B_s(N,\Sigma_S)$, are studied in \cite{P24}, while uniform butterfly permutations --- corresponding to the GEPP-induced permutations for $\B(N,\Sigma_S)$ --- are analyzed in \cite{peca2024longest}.
+Future work will further investigate structural properties of the sparsity patterns of $P$ and $Q$, particularly from the perspective of permuton theory (cf. \cite{Borga21}).